 A variety of discipline practices are utilized relative to offenses including parent phone calls, in-school parent conferences, in-school detention, out-of-school suspension and expulsion.
 PBIS Interventions strategies identified to proactively approach or deter inappropriate behavior include GTS (Graduation Tracking System), PST (Problem Solving Team), DRC (Disciplinary Review Committee) and student/administration committee conferences.
-All SCS certified staff completed 10 hours of behavioral professional development training through the Insights to Behavioral online platform.
+All the subgroups of student, as defined in section 1111(c)(2) (economically disadvantaged; students from major racial and ethnic groups; children with disabilities; and English learners).
+SCS certified staff completed 10 hours of behavioral professional development training through the Insights to Behavioral online platform.
 All administration, special education personnel, and selected staff are trained in using Managing Crisis Safely de-escalation techniques.
 By addressing each incident on an individual basis, SCS ensures that meeting student needs is a top priority.
 Each school conducts an annual needs assessment to identify effective discipline practices to ensure proactive discipline practices are implemented within the schools.

-Strategies:

-- -Atmosphere Change

-- -Making parents aware of the steps that are being taken

-- -Change adults

-- -Implementing PBA/BIP & FBA

-- -Sensory Breaks

-- -Sensory Rooms

-- -Teacher documenting in INOW parent communication prior to further disciplinary action.

-- -Insights to Behavior training

-- -In-house translator to assist with communication/language barriers
+Strategies: -Atmosphere Change -Making parents aware of the steps that are being taken -Change adults -Implementing PBA/BIP & FBA -Sensory Breaks -Sensory Rooms -Teacher documenting in INOW parent communication prior to further disciplinary actionInsights to Behavior training -In-house translator to assist with communication/language barriers 15.
 Sec.
-1112 (b) (12) (A)

-Describe, if determined appropriate by the local educational agency, how such agency will support programs that coordinate and integrate academic and career and technical education content through coordinated instructional strategies that may incorporate experiential learning opportunities and promote skills attainment important to in-demand occupations or industries in the State.

-The Scottsboro City School System offers career technical education both on the campuses of SCS and in coordination with Jackson County's technical center, Earnest Pruett Center for Technology (EPCOT).

-At SJHS, the following programs are offered:
+1112 (b) (12) (A) Describe, if determined appropriate by the local educational agency, how such agency will support programs that coordinate and integrate academic and career and technical education content through coordinated instructional strategies that may incorporate experiential learning opportunities and promote skills attainment The Scottsboro City School System offers career technical education both on the campuses of SCS and in coordination with Jackson County's technical center, Earnest Pruett Center for Technology (EPCOT).
+At SJHS, the following programs are offered: Design and Modeling Automation and Robotics Aerospace Medical Detectives Green Architecture Computer Science In addition, STEAM activities are implemented in the core education classes.
+At SHS, the following programs are offered: